TravBeav's Drive-In Theater Page title banner

 According to the International Motion Picture Almanac, the Rochester held 750 cars.
 It was located at 1200 Scottsville Road across from the Rochester International Airport (or Municipal Airport as it was called then.)
 The first show was "Look Who's Laughing" starring Edgar Bergen, Charlie McCarthy, Fibber McGee and Molly.

-I am still in the process of trying to find better pictures of this theater.
-If YOU know what is there now please send me an e-mail!!
 The theater's last year of business was 1982.
 The site where the Rochester once stood is now a strip mall and a professional building.

 Rochester Media